ruihanwang-maritime/ship-exposure-marine-extremes/README.md

 | Vessel-level AIS positions, 2021 | MarineTraffic | fixed shipping footprint, traffic weights |
 | Open-ocean accident records, 2002–2022 | Lloyd's List Intelligence | accident-consequence models |

 Everything else (ERA5, CMIP6, the continuous wave projection) is public; see the Data availability statement.

-The `prepare_*.py` scripts are the only stage that touches those sources.
-They write normalised, non-identifying products into `data_public/`, and **every later script reads from `data_public/` only** — so the figures and Table 1 can be reproduced from this folder alone, without the licensed data.
+The `prepare_*.py` scripts are the only stage that accesses the licensed source data.
+They write normalised, non-identifying products into `data_public/`.
+The figure and service-life scripts use these derived products, whereas re-estimation of the accident-consequence models requires the licensed row-level accident records.
+The fitted model summaries reported in Table 1 are provided in `data_public/table1_accident_models.csv`.

 What leaves the prepare stage: